thefirstspine-org/messaging/README.md

 # Messaging

 Simple realtime messaging system.
 Contains an API to send message through sockets, where clients can subscribe.
-It's lighter than Apache Kafka because we have simple needs here.

 ## Installation